 Adhere double-sided tape to left side of first fold, then every other fold.
 Repeat with second accordion piece.

 Remove adhesive backing from first fold.
 Align left edge of first frame and adhere.

 Remove second strip of adhesive backing.
 Align left edge of second frame and adhere.
 Repeat with remaining frame and back.

-Adhere patterned block to inside of back panel.
+Adhere patterned block to the inside of the back panel.
 Layer stamped/colored and die-cut pieces throughout.
 I adhered one cloud and one cow to the back edges of the last frame.
-On the middle frame I adhered a cloud, a cow and the flowers.
+On the middle frame, I adhered a cloud, a cow, and the flowers.